ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 `ocaml-platform` can be run again at any time to install the tools in another opam switch for example.

+## First Steps With OCaml

+Now that OCaml and the OCaml Platform Tools are installed on your system, we'll look into what you can do with them.

-## Using the OCaml Toplevel With UTop
+### Using the UTop REPL to Run OCaml Code

 UTop is an extended and improved toplevel (REPL) for OCaml.
 Unlike the standard toplevel with the `ocaml` command, UTop features history, tab completion, interactive line editing, and the ability to load any package installed in your switch.